“Magnesium is the spark of life, constantly igniting metabolic reactions throughout the body,” Dr. Dean.

 Calcium can block magnesium

 Calcium and magnesium compete for absorption.
-Therefore, too much calcium in your diet and it will block your magnesium absorption.
-Consuming a lot of dairy products can cause a magnesium deficiency.
+In fact, too much calcium in your diet and it will block magnesium absorption.
+Believe it or not, consuming a lot of dairy can cause a magnesium deficiency.
 If you eat a lot of dairy, add magnesium to your diet.

 Sunshine helps you absorb magnesium ~